JuliBaCSE/WeCare_makeathon/README.md

 Here i had to build a system to detect people who are smokeing or going to smoke in public places like a petrol station

 My Approach:
 I wanted to create a human action recogntion algorithm that can classify people that are smoking.
+The idea is that it is often hard to detect smoke or cigarettes by themselves and its maybe easier to detect patterns of human movements.
 Due to the lack of data i decided to use a dataset like Kinetics or Hmdb51.
 Here i wanted to use a 3D CNN network as base model since 3D CNN can also preserve temporal information as stated in [[1]]